Overview of abortion: An

 position.
 We feel that it is naive for the media to imply that there is a unity of belief within the pro-life and within the pro-choice movements.

-- In the U.S., the pro-life and pro-choice movements are both powerful and active.
+The pro-life and pro-choice movements are both powerful and active.
 Pro-life groups are particularly influential at

 the state level and have successfully persuaded legislators and governors to creating many laws that restrict abortion.
 Many of the